Panky-codes/panky-codes.github.io/_posts/2020-03-22-Templates.md

 title: Constraining templates in C++
 ---

-I started my hobby project [SimpleSTL](https://github.com/Panky-codes/SimpleSTL) in which I started implementing a basic version of STL to learn Modern C++, and also serve as a reference for beginners who wants to get a sneak peek into a possible implementation of STL.
+In my hobby project [SimpleSTL](https://github.com/Panky-codes/SimpleSTL), I started implementing a basic version of STL to learn Modern C++ and also serve as a reference for beginners who wants to get a sneak peek into a possible implementation of STL.
+For now, I have implemented only the vector container.

 I encountered something interesting while implementing the insert member function for the vector container.
 There were totally five overloads for the insert function given by the standard as follows:
 ```cpp